imixs/imixs-forms/DEVELOPMENT.md

     $ npm run build

+### Debugging

+During development, you can use the source maps that are automatically generated in watch mode:

-To automatically watch changes during development run:
+To start the watch mode run:

     $ npm run watch

+Open your browser's developer tools (F12)

 ### VSCode Settings